Jacky1128/academic_homepage/content/project/example/index.md

   filename: null
 url_code: ""
 ---
 As I have mentioned above, there is an unfinished research of remote sensing Gaofen-2 satellite building semantic segmentation.
-I will try to recall it and reproduce the code since I am out of that group.
+I will try to recall it and reproduce the source code since I am out of that group.